jupyterhub/pebble-helm-chart/README.md

     # defaultIPv4: $(MYSVC_SERVICE_HOST)
 ```

-#### CNAME and more: Any domain -> Any domain
+#### CNAME (and other records): Any domain -> Any domain
-To initialize the DNS server with custom entries, we can use [its REST API](https://github.com/letsencrypt/pebble/tree/master/cmd/pebble-challtestsrv) and send POST requests to it when it starts up.
+To initialize the DNS server with records, we can use its [management REST API](https://github.com/letsencrypt/pebble/tree/master/cmd/pebble-challtestsrv) and send POST requests to it when it starts up.

 Here is an example to add a CNAME record pointing to a [Kubernetes Service's domain name](https://kubernetes.io/docs/concepts/services-networking/service/#dns).